-The designated entity (or entities) is referred to as the State or regional6 authority responsible for safeguards (SRA).
+The designated entity (or entities) is referred to as the State or regional6 authority with responsibility for safeguards implementation (SRA).
 This name does not imply that the SRA is only responsible for safeguards - it may have other responsibilities.

-The State or regional authority responsible for safeguards (SRA) is the authority designated by law to exercise safeguards oversight and control over nuclear material and activities on the territory of the State, and to cooperate with the IAEA on safeguards implementation matters.
+The SRA is the authority designated by law to exercise safeguards oversight and control over nuclear material and activities on the territory of the State, and to cooperate with the IAEA on safeguards implementation matters.
 The SRA is part of the SSAC.
 In addition to safeguards, the SRA may also have responsibilities associated with nuclear safety, security, radiation protection and/or export/import controls.